Logiqx/gps-wizard/docs/gpx/issues/gpsbabel.md

 #### Precision

-The precision of various elements is unnecessarily high.
-For example:
+The precision of various elements is probably too high:

-- "lat" and "lon" = 9 decimal places when 8 decimal places = mm precision at the equator.
-- "course" = 6 decimal places when most GNSS chips output a maximum of 3 decimal places.
+- `<course>` = 6 decimal places.
+Most GNSS chips output a maximum of 3 decimal places
-- "speed" = 6 decimal places when most GNSS chips output a maximum of 3 decimal places (mm/s).
+- `<speed>` = 6 decimal places.
+Most GNSS chips output a maximum of 3 decimal places, equating to a precision of 1 mm/s
+  - Some sources will have converted a speed in knots or km/h to m/s, giving the illusion of higher precision

-- "hdop" = 6 decimal places when most GNSS chips output a maximum of 2 decimal places.
+- `<hdop>` = 6 decimal places.
+Most GNSS chips output a maximum of 2 decimal places

+The precision of latitude and longitude are fine as they are suitable for technologies such as RTK:

+- "lat" and "lon" = 9 decimal places, equating to a precision of around 0.11 mm

 #### Speed

-It has been observed that GPSBabel will sometimes calculate speed from positional data and save it in the GPX file.
+It has been observed that GPSBabel will sometimes impute speed from positional data and save it in the GPX file.
 This can lead to erroneous speeds (aka "spikes") in the output GPX and is undesirable.
 I have personally observed this issue when converting Garmin FIT files to GPX format using GPSBabel.

-Moral: Don't always trust file conversions to be safe!

 ### Recommendations

-#### GPX Compliance
+#### Schema Location

-- Add xmlns:xsi and xsi:schemaLocation to the GPX header to enable validation with SAXCount.
+- Add `xmlns:xsi` and `xsi:schemaLocation` to the GPX header to enable validation with SAXCount and other tools:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>